Yeast Diaper Rash

-- Pat your baby’s bum to dry, instead of rubbing, which could cause some irritation to the skin.
+- Pat your baby’s bum to dry instead of rubbing, which could irritate the skin.

-- If you are using material diapers, you will need to rinse them a few times, to remove any detergents used that might irritate your baby’s skin.
+- If you are using material diapers, you will need to rinse them a few times to remove any detergents that might irritate your baby’s skin.
 Avoid using fabric softeners.

 - Give your baby a few "free hours" a day.
-Let him/her crawl around naked on a clean surface, to give the skin a breather.
+Let them crawl naked on a clean surface to give the skin a breather.

-- If the rash does not disappear after three days, you can get your doctor to prescribe some special diaper rash ointments like antibiotic cream, antifungal cream or a combination of these.
+- Suppose the rash does not disappear after three days.
+In that case, you can get your doctor to prescribe special diaper rash ointments like antibiotic cream, antifungal cream, or a combination of these.

-- Cleaning your baby’s bottom with water and/or soft cloth is usually less irritating to the skin than using disposable wipes.
+- Cleaning your baby’s bottom with water and a soft cloth is usually less irritating to the skin than using disposable wipes.

-- Talcum powder is not recommended anymore, as many babies have been found to inhale it and this could hurt their lungs.
+- Talcum powder is no longer recommended, as many babies have been found to inhale it, which could hurt their lungs.

-- Make sure your that your little one's caretaker is taking the same preventative measures.
+- Ensure that your little one's caretaker takes the same preventative measures.

 More Diaper Rash Home Remedies

 Give your baby an oatmeal/chamomile bath.
 Add two chamomile tea bags to warm water and apply this to the nappy rash area.
-Fill a piece of cheesecloth with rolled oats, tie the cloth up to make a little bag.
-Add both the chamomile tea bags and rolled oats to the bath water, giving each of them a squeeze every now and then to release their goodness.
-The oatmeal will start to release a whitish milky substance, which is great for applying onto the skin; you can rub it all over your baby’s skin.
-Allow baby to soak for a few minutes.
+Fill a piece of cheesecloth with rolled oats, and tie the cloth up to make a little bag.
+Add chamomile tea bags and rolled oats to the bath water, giving each of them a squeeze now and then to release their goodness.
+The oatmeal will release a whitish milky substance, which is excellent for applying to the skin; you can rub it all over your baby’s skin.
+Allow the baby to soak for a few minutes.
 This natural diaper rash remedy will leave your baby’s bum feeling and looking better in no time.